thomasWeise/oa/metaheuristics/common/README.md

 There are different degrees of how general black-box metaheuristics can be.
 For the most general algorithms, it does not matter what exactly the search operators do or even what data structure is used as search space&nbsp;$\searchSpace$.
-For them, it only matters that these operators can be used to get to new points in the search space (which can be mapped to candidate solutions&nbsp;$\solspel$ via a representation mapping&nbsp;$\encoding$ whose nature is also unimportant for the metaheuristic).
+For them, it only matters that these operators can be used to get to new points in the search space (which can be mapped to candidate solutions&nbsp;$\solspel$ via a decoding function&nbsp;$\decode$ whose nature is also unimportant for the metaheuristic).
 Then, even the nature of the candidate solutions&nbsp;$\solspel\in\solutionSpace$ and the solution space&nbsp;$\solutionSpace$ play no big role for black-box optimization methods, as they only work on and explore the search space&nbsp;$\searchSpace$.

 Then there are also black-box metaheuristics that demand a special type of search space, e.g., a specific subset of the $n$-dimensional real numbers ($\searchSpace\subset\realNumbers^n$), bit strings of a given length, or permutations of the first $n$&nbsp;natural numbers.